joe9201/2048/README.md

 - reward for getting to 2048

+The reward and total score are then combined and normalized to a value between 0 and 1.

 Decided not to incorporate this into the existing code in case there's anything we want to change in terms of the reward calculation (likely this can be further optimised).
-Once we've decided this though we can then move on to implementing a strategy/building the NN.
+Once we've decided this though we can then move on to implementing more strategy or building the NN.

 ### Elly - 22/02/2024